opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 Detailed FQ-CoDel Tuning
 ----------------------------

-*Note:* FQ_CoDel is designed to be a "no-knobs" algorithm.
+FQ_CoDel is designed to be a "no-knobs" algorithm.
 After you enter the Download and Upload bandwidth settings, the defaults for the other parameters work very well out of the box for virtually all situations.